swcarpentry/training-course/_submissions/round-12/2/2015-03-11-narayanan-raghupathy.md

  - Python
 ---

-The two multiple choice questions here are related to the Programming with Python lesson (Storing Multiple Values in Lists) [http://swcarpentry.github.io/python-novice-inflammation/03-lists.html]
+The two multiple choice questions here are related to the Programming with Python lesson [Storing Multiple Values in Lists](http://swcarpentry.github.io/python-novice-inflammation/03-lists.html).

 ## Question 1